Light07/qa_report_auto_generator/README.md

 Android	        "component in ("Efekta 15 Smartphone Android", Android)" 3.Fix issue of the return value of resolved date -- get_issue_resolved_status_by_date.
 4.Add customized title for customized components.

+4.2 Switch google charts to Hicharts, no need vpn to view the generated charts.